 New language elements called Service Actions are implemented like Server Actions.
 They are automatically available to other modules according to the governance model you define in LifeTime, but under the hood, they are deployed as REST endpoints.
 This means that you don’t have to worry about service discovery, how to route the requests to the correct endpoint or how to implement security for them.
 OutSystems 11 takes care of all this.
 And, it provides logging and monitoring for these microservices.

 Dependency management ensures that any change is not going to break the work of other teams by warning developers of any potential impact.

 Deploying to Containers

-You can now package OutSystems applications as Docker containers and deploy them to container platforms such as Docker EE, Azure Container Service, and Amazon ECS.
+You can now package OutSystems applications as Docker containers and deploy them to container platforms such as Docker EE, Azure Kubernetes Service (AKS), and Amazon ECS.
 Or, you can orchestrate your deployments with Pivotal Application Service.
-As a result, these applications can take full advantage of the container NFRs, such as auto-scaling, fault-tolerance, and streamlined system administration and patching process.
+As a result, these applications can take full advantage of container NFRs, such as auto-scaling, fault-tolerance, and streamlined system administration and patching process.

 Productivity and Team Collaboration

 OutSystems 11 delivers what teams need to create and change code safely, even when their work spans multiple projects, groups, and organizations.
 They can organize the information they need to ensure continuous delivery, regardless of how many people are working on the same project.

 1-Click Publish: Accelerated by Differential Deployment